Man in blue shirt and navy gilet with arm around daughter wearing orange rucksack, looking out over the river with windmills in the distance

-How do I get from Alkmaar to the windmills at Zaanse Schans?
+How do I get to Zaanse Schans?

-When you want to return to Amsterdam, retrace your steps to Zaandijk Zaanse Schans and catch a direct train to Amsterdam Central, or change at Zaandam again, whichever train comes first.
 As the Dutch trains are very efficient, we found it very easy to move around the area.

 Time for a quick sightseeing stop in Zaandam?